sterraf/forcing_Isabelle/src/README.md

 https://www.isa-afp.org/download.html and following the instructions at https://www.isa-afp.org/using.html).
 The tool wrapper 'isabelle' should be on the `PATH` env var.

+Note that the complete development can also be checked and browsed with Isabelle2023.

 E. Gunther, M. Pagano, P. Sánchez Terraf, M. Steinberg (2022)